The complaints process for licensees

-If we refer a complaint about your conduct to a Complaints Assessment Committee (CAC) we will email you a copy of the complaint.
-You may want to speak to a lawyer and have them involved in the process, but you don’t have to.
+If we refer a complaint about your conduct to a CAC we will email you a copy of the complaint.
+You may want to speak to your manager or a lawyer and have them involved in the process, but you don’t have to.

-The CAC can:
+The CAC may decide: